No booking fees. Known for featuring hostels and other inexpensive choices. Click on $ symbol to choose in what currency you want prices displayed.

 Home of the Rose Bowl and the

-Rose Parade each New Year's Day, Pasadena is tucked against the
+Rose Parade each New Year's Day, Pasadena tucked against the

-San Gabriel Mountains, known to millions around the world who
+San Gabriel Mountains is known to millions around the world, who

 see its images on television.

-Being the last stop before Los Angeles on the Santa Fe Railway (now
+Being the last stop before downtown Los Angeles on the Santa Fe Railway (now

 became the winter home for thousands of wealthy Americans at the